dumberjs/dumberjs.github.io/node-env.md

 `dumber` not only captures the `NODE_ENV` value for app to consume at runtime, but it also pro-actively removes some conditional branch.

-The veryy first code snippet in this page will be removed totally from final bundle when `NODE_ENV` is not production.
+The very first code snippet in this page will be removed totally from final bundle when `NODE_ENV` is not production.

 The code removal only works for very simple usage.
 It would not remove code for slightly more complex situations.
 For example: